Blending and transforming grids and images

 Force conversion to monochrome image using the (television) YIQ transformation.

 Normalize all input grids from 0-255 to 0-1 and all output grids from 0-1 to 0-255.
 To only turn on normalization for input or output, use -Ni or -No instead.
-To normalize by another factor than 255, append an optional factor value.
+To divide by another value than 255, append an optional divisor.

 Make the final image opaque by removing the alpha layer (if present).

 A constant weight (0-1), or a grid (0-1) or image (0-255) with weights.
 When two input rasters are given, the weights are applied to raster1 and (1-weights) are applied to raster2, then the products are summed.

 - -f[i|o]colinfo (more …)